<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/restaurant-menu-photo-file-naming-convention.webp</image:loc>

-<image:title>Restaurant Menu Photo File Naming: A Practical Convention Your Team Will Actually Use</image:title>
+<image:title>Restaurant Menu Photo File Naming: A Convention Your Team Will Actually Use</image:title>

-<image:caption>A simple file naming and folder system for restaurant photo libraries, so you can reuse images across delivery apps, your website menu, and social without losing track of &quot;the latest&quot; version.</image:caption>
+<image:caption>A simple restaurant menu photo file naming and folder system so your team can reuse images across delivery apps, your website, and social — without losing track of the latest version.</image:caption>

 </image:image>